xrrocha/nobocoder/README.md

 With a minimum similarity of `0.75` only the words _accent_ and _accept_ would be returned as suggestions.

-The data structure needed for our purposes is a `Map` where the keys are bigrams (`String`) and the values are the list of words containing the bigram
+The data structure we need, this, is a `Map` where the keys are bigrams (`String`) and the values are the list of words containing the bigram
 (`Seq[String]`).

-With this data we can now sketch our algorithm in Scala as follows:
+With these data structures we can now sketch our algorithm in Scala as follows:

 ```scala
 val ngram2words: Map[String, Seq[String]] = ... // Initialize map of ngram to word list here